 The evolution toward LTE and 5G in the 380 MHz to 512 MHz spectrum is expected to increase.
 Bandwidth and coverage requirements for private and dedicated networks, as well as public networks for rural communication, are gaining more interest, leading to increased interest in the lower spectrum bands.
-With only twenty active operations and spectrum allocated in over seventy countries, the expansion can be very fast.
+With thirty active operations and spectrum allocated in over seventy countries, the expansion can be very fast.
 Ongoing consultations and interest from governments and companies are likely to drive the ecosystem even faster.
 Utilities are greatly interested in evolving smart grids, smart meters, and smart cities, including charging poles, especially with more local energy production via solar power and windmills.

 In 2023, about one million devices were ordered and delivered globally, mainly utility meters.
-The annual volume of connections is expected to grow to about ten million within two to three years.
+The annual volume of connections is expected to grow to about ten million within the next three years.
 The number of base stations delivered per year is expected to be a couple of thousand.

-Services provided in the networks are initially focused on LTE-M and Cat-1.
-It is likely that development will follow the evolution of other networks worldwide, requiring additional capacity over time with Cat-4 and higher categories combined with additional spectrum in high-capacity areas.
-This trend is already a reality in the 400 MHz networks that have been in service for more than four to five years.
+Services provided in the networks cover the full range of LTE technologies, for CAT-4 and higher to LTE-M, Cat-1 and NB-IoT.
+This trend is already a reality in the 400 MHz networks that have been in service for more than four to five years and up to ten years.
 For long-term broadband service delivery, support for RedCap will be important within the 400 MHz bands.
-The work for 3GPP standardization of 5G bands in the 400 MHz spectrum is progressing, with the first tests expected by the end of 2024 or the beginning of 2025.
+The work for 3GPP standardization of 5G bands in the 400 MHz spectrum is progressing, with the first tests expected by the end of 2025 or the beginning of 2026.